 RM of Hanover Local Urban Districts

-The RM of Hanover currently has three Local Urban Districts: LUD of Mitchell, LUD of Blumenort and LUD of Grunthal.
-LUDs are expected to be in place for Kleefeld and New Bothwell by January 1, 2023.
+The RM of Hanover currently has five (5) Local Urban Districts: LUD of Mitchell, LUD of Blumenort, LUD of Grunthal, LUD of Kleefeld and LUD of New Bothwell.

 |Local Urban District (LUD)||LUD Annual Service Plans||Members||Meeting Dates||Meeting Agendas/Minutes|